 DEFLATE compressed data format described in IETF RFC 1951.
 If the size of the CIR Report IE still

-exceeds the available space in the Payload field of the host frame, the vis fragmented as described above.
+exceeds the available space in the Payload field of the host frame, the Receive Report Lists field of the

+CIR Report IE is fragmented as described above.
 An example fragmentation procedure when compression is enabled is illustrated in Figure 141.